Dragoncall/BDS_group_27/README.md

 The preferred way to create such a visualisation is to go through 3 steps.

-- Create the data fetchers
-- Create the pipeline
+- Create the pipeline (preferably using the same name for shared steps with other pipelines)
-- Run the pipeline with the data retrieved from the fetchers
+- Run the pipeline with the input

 To allow visualisations to be a `PipelineStep`, the `Visualiser` class has all methods a visualisation needs to extend.
-This will also allow a `Visualiser` to be ran during other pipelines (for example to visualise API usage)
+This will also allow a `Visualiser` to be ran during other pipelines (for example to visualise API usage or API latency?)